26th New York Cavalry Regiment

 The 26th New York Cavalry Regiment was a volunteer cavalry regiment in the Union Army during the American Civil War.
 It was organized under special authority of the War Department, to serve on the northern frontier of New England and New York for one year.
 It was created in response to the St. Albans raid, which occurred on October 19, 1864.
 The regiment never saw any combat before it was mustered out on July 7, 1865.

 History

-The 26th New York Cavalry was organized by the War Department specifically to defend the northern boarder area from attacks similar to St. Albans Raid.
+The 26th New York Cavalry was organized by the War Department specifically to defend the northern border area from attacks similar to St. Albans Raid.
 It was to serve 1 year and it contained men from New York, Massachusetts, and Vermont.

 From October 1864 until January 1865, the northern frontier was guarded by a provisional force consisting, at least in Vermont, of recently returned veterans, militia, cadets from Norwich University, and other volunteers.
 These groups were replaced by the regiment and members of the Veteran Reserve Corps.

 The regiment of cavalry consisted of seven companies from New York, three from Massachusetts, and two from Vermont, Companies F and M. The Vermont companies were stationed at Burlington and then St. Albans, and the others along the Canada–US border in New York.